What to Do in Queenstown at Night

 On a clear night, the stars seen from Queenstown are astonishing.
 Skyline Queenstown offers stargazing tours to make use of their high-powered telescope atop the Skyline Gondola.
 Alternatively, hit the road away from the lights of the town and watch as the skies get clearer for stargazing.
 In winter, Queenstown is also often seeing displays of the Southern Lights, a.k.a.
 Aurora Australis.
 Get tips for stargazing in What to Look for When Watching the Stars in New Zealand and The Best Time to See the Milky Way in New Zealand.

 9. Test Your Nerve at Fear Factory

-Get a different sort of adrenaline rush in Queenstown at the Fear Factory.
+Get a different sort of adrenaline rush in Queenstown at Fear Factory.
 This late-night haunted house activity challenges you to make it through the hallways of horror all the way to the end.
 Many have chickened out.
 Will you?
 This venue is open until 11pm.
-Learn more about Feat Factory on Viator and Triapdvisor.
+Learn more about Fear Factory, read reviews and book tickets on Viator and Tripadvisor.

 10. Enter the Sensory Maze

 Make your way through room after room of illusions, quirky physical obstacles and challenges, lighting effects, scents, sound effects and just plain weirdness.
 Odyssey Sensory Maze is open until 10pm.
 Find out more about Odyssey Sensory Maze and check out the latest deals on Klook, Viator and Tripadvisor.